Resources provided

 Home improvement loans for an extra room in their house to be used as a shop, educational loans, paying for e.g., school fees, school uniforms, school books, etc, or solar power loans to buy an off-grid solar power system to provide clean energy for e.g., proper lighting and mobile charging devices.

-Below, learn more about how the Theory of Change is applied within Microfinance to test the investment's impact delivery process before providing credits:
+Learn more about our view on how the Theory of Change should be applied within Microfinance to test the investment's impact delivery process before providing credits: